wittfabian/djangae/README.md

 ### User Pre-Creation

 When using Google Accounts-based authentication, the `username` field of the user model is populated with the `user_id` which is provided by Google Accounts.
 This is populated when the user object is created on the user's first log in, and is then used as the authentication check for subsequent log ins.
-Because it's impossible to know what this ID is going to be before the user logs in, that creates an issue that you can't create users and assign permission to them until they have authenticated.
+It is impossible to know what this ID is going to be before the user logs in, which creates an issue if you want to create users and assign permissions to them before they have authenticated.

 Djangae allows you to pre-create users by specifying their email address.
 First, you need to set `ALLOW_USER_PRE_CREATION` to `True` in settings, and then you can create user objects which have an email address and a `username` of `None`.
 Djangae then recognises these as pre-created users, and will populate the `username` with their Google `user_id` when they first log in.

 ### Username/password authentication

-As well as using Djangae's Google Accounts-based authnetication, you can also use the standard authentication backend from django.contrib.auth.
+As well as using Djangae's Google Accounts-based authentication, you can also use the standard authentication backend from django.contrib.auth.
 They can work alongside each other.
 Simply include both, like this:

 ```